 From God’s point of view, Jesus Christ was the perfect, defects-free, sinless, sacrificed person – the ultimate “Lamb of God” John 1:29.

 Disregarding God is fatally serious.
 So His way to deal with it justly was also drastic, involving a death penalty.
-But it was brutally applied to a substitute for the guilty persons!
+But it was brutally applied to a potential substitute for a guilty persons!
 So these terrible events were in fact God’s sublime act of selfless love for all people, to make the way for them to be OK with him.
-It was at supreme cost – the life on Earth of His only Son!
+It was at supreme cost – the death on Earth of His only Son!
 Romans 5:8.

 NTA9 How can anyone be sure that this free gift of God actually works?

 The amazing thing is that the terrible death of Jesus Christ did not destroy Him.
 The Bible records historical evidences that three days after He had died and been buried, the tomb was empty and several eyewitnesses saw Him alive again!
 John 20:1- 21:14.
 This was totally unique – His “resurrection”.
 Later, many saw Him elsewhere Acts 1:3, Luke 24:13-43, 1Corinthians 15:5-7.